College Before Graduation

 - How is it determined if a student qualifies for the program?

-- How many CE courses can a student take per semester?
+- How many college courses can a student take per semester?

 - Am I guaranteed a seat in courses approved by BVSD?